nextflow-io/training/docs/index.md

     !!! quote inline end ""

-        :material-alert: This material is not taught as frequently as the other courses, but if you're looking for a more hands-on approach with very little theory, this is the right course for you.
+        :material-run-fast: This course is quite short and hands-on, great if you're looking for a Nextflow refresher.

     A "learn by doing" tutorial with less focus on theory, instead leading through exercises of slowly increasing complexity.